robert8138/robert8138.github.io/_posts/2015-07-24-notes-on-jekyll-github.markdown

   * [Artist's Theme] from Devtips.
 This one is pretty fancy, and has interactivity, and is more tailored for designers
   * [Poole] Very minimalistic look
   * [Jekyll Bootstrap Themes] Various Twitter Bootstrap themes
+  * [More Jekyll themes] This is the best collections I have seen

 * I also found the following [YouTube] video to be helpful to get started.
 Allegedly, this is the most viewed Jekyll/Github video I can find on YouTube on this topic.